FEDIToolbox/FEDI/documentation/source/index.rst

 Getting Started
 ~~~~~~~~~~~~~~~

-**FEDI** runs on GNU/Linux and macOS platforms.
-For most users, the easiest way to install **FEDI** is through the available pre-compiled packages.
-Refer to the installation section for detailed instructions.
-A Docker image for **FEDI** will also be available soon.
+**FEDI** runs on GNU/Linux and macOS.
+The easiest way to install it is via the pre-compiled packages (see the installation section).
+A Docker image will be available soon.

-**FEDI** provides a set of easy-to-use command-line tools for processing and analyzing MRI datasets.
-All tools follow a consistent command-line interface and are executed from a terminal window.
+All **FEDI** tools share a consistent command-line interface and are executed from a terminal.
+For help with any tool, type its name followed by ``--help``.

-This documentation covers many of **FEDI**'s core functionalities.
-To obtain help for a specific tool, type its name followed by the ``--help`` option in your terminal.

 ..
 TIP::